vakiliali79/Camera/README.md

 ## Permissions

 This app does not request camera or storage permissions explicitly, as it aims to demonstrate capturing photos without permission requests.
 Note that this approach may not be suitable for production applications.

----

-Feel free to customize this README based on your project's specific details and requirements.